FELINE SPAY/NEUTER INFO

 COSTS/CONSENT FORM: PLEASE CLICK ON THE FOLLOWING WORDS IN PURPLE TO VIEW THE CONSENT FORM:

-Feline Spay/Neuter/Vaccination Clinic Liability Form The MINIMAL requirements at time of surgery are spay or neuter, at least TWO of the pain products listed and rabies vaccine if your kitty does not already have it!
+Feline Spay/Neuter/Vaccination Clinic Liability Form The MINIMAL requirements at time of surgery are spay or neuter, ALL THREE of the pain products listed unless your kitty is under 4 mos of age, and a rabies vaccine if your kitty does not already have it!
+This means: UNLESS YOUR KITTY IS LESS THAN 4 MOS OF AGE WE REQUIRE MELOXICAM, SIMBADOL AND LASER AT TIME OF SURGERY.
+Your feline MUST be up to date with at least the distemper series before s/n and IDEALLY rabies as well.
+If you have not been here before these vaccinations must be done HERE OR an exam is required HERE for females before a surgery appointment can be scheduled.
 We provide the form here so you DO NOT need to print it.
 HOWEVER, if you cannot personally drop off your cat you will need to send this completed consent form along with the person transporting your cat OR a signed letter giving us permission to perform surgery.
 If your female is pregnant, lactating, in heat, has a hernia, or there are any other complications at the time of surgery additional costs will be incurred.
+MAKE SURE YOU LIST A CORRECT PHONE NUMBER ON YOUR FORM IN CASE WE NEED TO CONTACT YOU!

 PAYMENT: Payment is due at the time of DROP OFF and is CASH or MONEY ORDER ONLY.
 There is NO pay on pick-up.